MidasXIV/Design-Patterns-in-TypeScript/README.md

 | <img src="https://images.squarespace-cdn.com/content/5108795ce4b04beb3ec2886e/1550776903598-G2JSY8UJ22MJG86HNPOV/udacity-logo.jpg?format=500w&content-type=image%2Fjpeg" alt="Udacity" width="150"/>| [Singleton](https://classroom.udacity.com/courses/ud187) <h6>In Ensures that only one object of a particular class is ever created.<br>Singleton pattern is a software design pattern that restricts the instantiation of a class to one object.
 This is useful when exactly one object is needed to coordinate actions across the system.</h6>  |
 | <img src="https://images.squarespace-cdn.com/content/5108795ce4b04beb3ec2886e/1550776903598-G2JSY8UJ22MJG86HNPOV/udacity-logo.jpg?format=500w&content-type=image%2Fjpeg" alt="Udacity" width="150"/>| [Object Pool Design Pattern](https://classroom.udacity.com/courses/ud187) <h6>Object pools are used to manage the object caching.<br>Avoid expensive acquisition and release of resources by recycling objects that are no longer in use.</h6>  |

 ___

+### Conclusion

+> Once you understand the design patterns and have had an "**Aha!**" (and not just a "Huh?") experience with them, you won't ever think about object-oriented design in the same way.

+The intent of this Article is provide you with insights that can make your own designs more flexible, modular, reusable, and understandable.
+___

 ### Credits